Boston Scientific (BSX) Q3 2017 Results - Earnings Call Transcript

 Ian Meredith, M.D., Ph.D. - Boston Scientific Corp.

 Well, once the PMA submission is completed, it will be just a case of answering any questions that are required to complete that submission.
-And it's just simply a process of dialogue with the FDA; and, we have frequent and very productive communication with the FDA.
+And it's just simply a process of dialogue with the FDA.
+We have frequent and very productive communication with the FDA.
 So, it's simply a process of meeting their expectations.
 There's obviously a timeline to the FDA approval process, and in that time we may be required to answer questions.

 Joanne Karen Wuensch - BMO Capital Markets (United States)